kchapelier/cellular-automata/README.md

 Define the value used for the neighbours out of the array's bounds.

-- *outOfBoundValue :* The value to use, either an integer or the string "wrap" to enable grid wrapping.
+- *outOfBoundValue :* The value to use, either an integer, the string "wrap" to enable grid wrapping or the string "clamp" to use the nearest in-bound cell.

 **fillWithDistribution(distribution[, rng = Math.random])**